 Flights marketed and operated by partner airlines earn MileagePlus based on the number of miles flown.
 United Partners are not limited to Star alliance partners.

-Chase Ultimate Rewards: All ultimate rewards (UR) points earning cards
+Chase Ultimate Rewards: All ultimate rewards (UR) points to MileagePlus at a rate of 1 to 1

-can transfer UR to MileagePlus at a rate of 1 to 1.
+through the sapphire cards or ink preferred card..
 This makes cards like the Chase Freedom Unlimited, which earns 3x points per dollar

 on dining and drugstores, effectively earn 3x United miles on dining and drugstores.
 Given that the value of MileagePlus is